-Only students who have been employed at an approved agency for one year at the time of field application can submit a proposal for a place of employment placement (POE).
-Students considering a POE must meet with the assigned BSU Field Education staff to discuss learning needs and objectives and the MSW program objectives.
-The challenges of a placement in one's place of employment are reviewed, and other available options are discussed.
-Once it is determined that a placement in a student's place of employment is the best option for the student, the student completes a detailed written proposal of the plan for their placement and submits it to the Director of Field Education.
-The proposal must be completed by the student and the agency and approved by the Director of Field Education.
+Students who completed three months of employment by January 1st of each year at their current place of employment at the time they submit their field application are eligible for an employment-based internship.
+Students considering an internship at their place of employment must meet with the assigned field staff to discuss the program's goals and objectives.
+The strengths and challenges of an employment-based placement are reviewed, and other available options are discussed.
+Proposed employment agencies must meet all the criteria required of any BSU MSW field site.
+Once it is determined that an employed placement is the best option for the student, the student submits a detailed written proposal of the plan for their placement and submits it to the Director of Field Education and/or their Field Specialist.
+The field supervisor, on-going employment supervisor, and the student must sign a proposal agreement stating that all parties agree to the internship as described.
+The proposal must be approved by the Director of Field Education and then reviewed by the Field Committee.